 Three-tenths of a mile past the right turn to the Usina Bridge to Historic Saint Augustine is one of the area’s historically significant beaches, as well as a terrific beach for skimboarding and other watersports.
 Virtually all of the beaches along the A1A Coastal Byway are sought out by the surfer community for their consistent waves and beautiful views.
 Vilano Beach lies between the Atlantic Ocean and the Tolomato River.
 The beach is also the home of the annual late-summer Run Drop Slide Pro/Am Skimboard competition.

-When Henry Flagler brought northern tourists on his trains to the two luxury hotels in St. Augustine, The Ponce de Leon and The Alcazar, Vilano Beach was their oceanfront playground.
-Ferries brought guest over the Tolomato River to Vilano, connecting to horse drawn trolleys that delivered the wealthy visitors to the beach.
+When Henry Flagler brought northern tourists on his trains to the two luxury hotels in St. Augustine, The Ponce de Leon, and The Alcazar, Vilano Beach was their oceanfront playground.
+Ferries brought a guest over the Tolomato River to Vilano, connecting to horse-drawn trolleys that delivered the wealthy visitors to the beach.
 This was one of the centerpieces of Flagler’s tourism lures to Florida.